 Next, we’ll create an API token.

-In your Cloudflare account, go to My Profile → API Tokens → Create Token.
+In your Cloudflare account, head to My Profile → API Tokens → Create Token.
 Click “Use template” for the WordPress option, then leave everything as-is (unless you want to make changes), then click “continue to summary.”
 Cloudflare will provide you with an API token.

 Go to your Cloudflare plugin settings where you’ll enter your Cloudflare email + API token.